 Environment Setup

-The LLM Zoomcamp uses Python, Docker, Jupyter notebooks, and a hosted LLM provider.
+The LLM Zoomcamp uses modern Python, uv, Docker, and Jupyter notebooks.
+You also need a hosted LLM provider.
 This page covers the high-level setup decisions.
-For step-by-step setup, follow the videos in Module 1.
+For step-by-step setup, follow Module 1.

 You can also run the course in GitHub Codespaces or on a cloud VM if your laptop is constrained.
-The choice does not affect the course content.
+Choose an environment where you can run Docker.

 Choosing an LLM provider